Looking for a guide to help you create an effective employee handbook? Then keep reading because this article will show you how to do just that.

-For now, just know that an employee handbook is meant to be an end-to-end resource that allows your employees to gain a true understanding of what it means to belong to your organization.
+For now, just know that a handbook is meant to be an end-to-end resource that allows your employees to gain a true understanding of what it means to belong to your organization.

-Overall, the main purpose of an employee handbook is to be the go-to resource for employees looking to better understand their role(s) within their organization.
+Overall, the main purpose of your handbook is to be the go-to resource for employees looking to better understand their role(s) within their organization.

-In being this comprehensive resource, your employee handbook serves two key purposes:
+In being this comprehensive resource, your handbook serves two key purposes:

 - First, it explains to your employees what’s expected of them in terms of their workplace conduct and their approach to the job.
 This goes back to standardizing your processes: By making your expectations clear from the get-go, you’ll make it that much easier for your team to live up to these expectations as you’d hoped.